alhaynes82/qt_widgetstyler/README.md

 ### Usage

-Initialise WidgetStyler.
+Inherit WidgetStyler class:

     from qt_widgetstyler import WidgetStyler
     sw = WidgetStyler()

-Create a new widget category.
-A category is a logical separation between different sections of your program's widgets, and allows you to easily apply new or updated stylesheets to one or more categories.
+Create a new category.
+A category is a logical separation between different sections of your program's widgets, and allows you to easily apply new or updated stylesheets to one or more categories simultaneously.

     sw.new_style_category('top_navigation')

-A custom widget is created below the category.
-This custom widget falls under the category we've defined, and all individual widgets assigned to this custom widget will share the same stylesheet.
+A custom widget group is created below the category.
+The custom widget group is a collection of individual widgets, generally of the same type (QLabel, QTableView, etc.), and all individual widget objects assigned to this custom widget group will share the same stylesheet.

     sw.add_custom_widget(category='top_navigation', widget_name='top_navigation_qlabel_text')

-For this category of our program, we have three QLabel widget objects which we wish to assign to this custom_widget, QLabel1, QLabel2, and QLabel3.
-We can add them individually or together in a list.
+For this category of our program, we have three QLabel widget objects which we wish to assign to our custom widget group, QLabel1, QLabel2, and QLabel3.
+We can add them individually, or together in a list.

+Individually:

     sw.add_widget(widget_instance=QLabel1, category='top_navigation', widget_name='top_navigation_qlabel_text')

+Together:

     sw.add_widgets(widget_instances_list=[QLabel2, QLabel3], category='top_navigation', widget_name='top_navigation_qlabel_text')

-We now add a StyleSheet to this custom widget, which will be shared by all the widget objects assigned to it.
+We now add a StyleSheet to this custom widget group, which will be shared by all the widget objects assigned to it.
+This only stores the StyleSheet, it does not yet apply it:

     sw.add_stylesheet(category='top_navigation', widget_name='top_navigation_qlabel_text', stylesheet='QLabel { color: rgb(0, 0, 0); }')